jisosomppi/log-analysis/documentation/ssl.md

 **Next, I'd suggest anyone reading this, to consult this [guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-16-04) for better understanding about self-signing certs.**

-As mentioned, my knowledge about certs is severely lacking, so I will just follow the steps provided by the source I linked.
+As mentioned, my current knowledge about certs is severely lacking, so I will just follow the steps provided by the source I linked.

 TLS/SSL works by using a combination of a public certificate and a private key.
 The SSL key is kept secret on the server.
 It is used to encrypt content sent to clients.
 The SSL certificate is publicly shared with anyone requesting the content.
 It can be used to decrypt the content signed by the associated SSL key.